User Access Reviews: A Step-by-Step Guide, Best Practices, Checklist, Process and Compliance

 If your business handles financial records, personal health info, or customer data, compliance isn’t optional.
 Regulations like SOX, HIPAA, GDPR, and ISO 27001 all mandate regular user access reviews.

-Failing to follow a clear user access review policy could lead to massive fines, lawsuits, or a loss of customer trust.
+Failing to follow a clear user access audit policy could lead to massive fines, lawsuits, or a loss of customer trust.
+Regular access entitlement checks and identity access assessments help organizations stay compliant and reduce the risk of unauthorized access.

 3. They Prevent Privilege Creep